 After serving as Secretary of War in Washington’s cabinet for five years, Knox decided it was time to leave the political capital of Philadelphia and live out his dream of becoming a gentleman farmer like his dear friends George Washington at Mount Vernon, and Thomas Jefferson at Monticello.

-On land inherited from Lucy’s maternal grandfather, the luxurious estate Montpelier was erected to live out his humble dream but to also give his dear wife the lavish home she deserved as she was constantly moving during the war.
+On land inherited from Lucy’s maternal grandfather, the luxurious estate Montpelier was erected not only to live out his humble dream but also to give his dear wife the lavish home she deserved since she was constantly moving during the war.
 Knox named the house Montpelier in honor of France’s support during the Revolutionary War.

 The garden was a space of particular importance to the Founding Fathers, who stepped back into roles as dutiful citizens and gentlemen farmers after the Revolution.